eh-san/mmap-csv/README.md

 ## Processing and Output

-The application matches the IDs in `id.csv` with those in `input-yy-mm-dd.csv` files, retrieving the last duration and the longest duration for each specific ID.
+The application matches the IDs in `id.csv` with those in `input-{number}.csv` files, retrieving the last duration and the longest duration for each specific ID.
 The results are then consolidated into an `output.csv` file.

 ### Example Output (output.csv)